dantech0xff/dantech0xff/README.md

 ## 💡 Quote of the Day

-> "If I have seen further than others, it is by standing upon the shoulders of giants."
+> "Before software can be reusable it first has to be usable."
 >
-> — *Isaac Newton*
+> — *Ralph Johnson*